SEIR-7-06/Github-collaboration-guide/README.md

 For this activity we will work in pairs.

 ## Set Up
-1. Have Team Member A create a brand new repo in Github.
+1. Have Team Member A create a brand new repo in Github while sharing their screen.
     - Make it public
     - do not add a readme or any files on initialization